Stem Cell Transplant for Multiple Myeloma

 The early side effects from a stem cell transplant (SCT) are similar to those from chemotherapy and radiation, only more severe.
 One of the most serious side effects is low blood counts, which can lead to risks of serious infections and bleeding.

 The most serious side effect from allogeneic transplants is graft-versus-host disease (or GVHD).
 This occurs when the new immune cells (from the donor) see the patient’s tissues as foreign and so attack them.
 GVHD can affect any part of the body and can be life threatening.

-For more information about stem cell transplants, including details about the processes and side effects, see our document Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).
+For more information about stem cell transplants, including details about the processes and side effects, see Stem Cell Transplant for Cancer.

 Last Medical Review: May 22, 2014 Last Revised: January 19, 2016

 - Chemotherapy and Other Drugs for Multiple Myeloma